ToasturBruh/gmod-tb-decal-repo/README.md

 > Keep it PG

 # Good etiquette for textures
-> Set "Normal Format" to DXT1 and "Alpha Format" to DXT3 unless you REALLY need full alpha (you shouldn't).
+> Set "Normal Format" to DXT1 and "Alpha Format" to DXT5.

 > Most decals don't need to be over 1024x1024.

 > Your decal should to to the EDGES of the texture (as much as proportionally possible).

+> If possible, trim tops/sides off texture if it's empty space, e.g. if it's wider than it is long.

 > Individual letters/numbers should not exceed 512x512